 SCIENCE INFORMED APPROACH

 The GSU Clinical Psychology Program holds an annual “Research Day” symposium in which graduate students present their research to other students, faculty and clinical supervisors.
-This year’s keynote address, entitled “Toddlers’ social learning of prosocial acts: The role of context” was presented by Rose Donahue, M.A. (left), shown here with her mentor and collaborator Erin Tully, Ph.D. (right).
+This year’s keynote address, entitled “Embedded Mixed-Methodology for the Development and Implementation of a Nurse Burnout Intervention” was presented by Nikita Rodrigues, M.A. (right), shown here with her mentor and collaborator Lindsey Cohen, Ph.D. (left).

 The assessment and counseling services offered by the GSU Psychology Clinic are based on the best available scientific evidence and practices for psychologists.
 All clinicians use a scientific approach in their delivery of services.

 - an understanding of the science of human behavior

 - evidence based methods of assessment and intervention